ansermino/CodeLens/deliverables/iteration-01.review.md

  > _Suggestion:_ Have your review meeting a day or two before the due date.
 This way you will have some time to go over (and edit) this document, and all team members should have a chance to make their contribution.

-## Iteration XX - Review & Retrospect
+## Iteration 01 - Review & Retrospect

- * When: FILL IN THE DATE WHEN YOU ACTUALLY HAD YOUR REVIEW MEETING
+ * When: October 13th.
  * Where: Room 2270

 ## Process - Reflection

-(Optional) Short introduction

 #### Decisions that turned out well